kdzwinel/SnappySnippet/README.md

 Chrome/Chromium extension that allows easy CSS+HTML extraction of specific DOM element.
 Created snippet can be then exported to CodePen or jsFiddle with one click.

 Other features:
-- cleans up HTML (removing unnecesary attributes, fixing indentation)
+- cleans up HTML (removing unnecessary attributes, fixing indentation)
 - optimizes CSS to make it readable
 - fully configurable (all filters can be turned off)
 - nice UI thanks to Bootstrap & Flat-UI projects